 Sources of vitamin D

-The primary natural source of vitamin D is skin.
-Many people are deficient in vitamin D because they have darker skin.
+The primary natural source of vita.
+D is skin.
+Many people are deficient in D because they have darker skin.
 The darker skin pigment in their skin acts like a shade and prevents their bodies from producing enough vitamin D. It also reduces the harmful effects of sunlight on their skin, including the development of skin cancer.
-It is therefore important to get enough vitamin D from your diet.
+It is therefore important to get enough D from your diet.
 For this, you can consume vitamin D supplements, or eat foods high in vitamin D.

 Symptoms of deficiency

-People who get too little sunshine are prone to developing vitamin D deficiency.
+People who get too little sunshine are prone to developing vita.
+D deficiency.
 Northern parts of the world are more likely to suffer from this problem.
-People who stay indoors too much, wear sunscreen or cover up while outside, and consume too little vitamin D are also at risk.
+People who stay indoors too much, wear sunscreen or cover up while outside, and consume too little D are also at risk.
 The symptoms of vitamin D deficiency may be mild, or severe, depending on the severity of the problem.
-For those who suffer from this condition, it may be time to start getting your vitamin D levels in check.
+For those who suffer from this condition, it may be time to start getting your D levels in check.

 In children, severe vitamin D deficiency can cause soft skull bones and legs.
 They may also experience muscle and bone pain.
 In adolescent girls, these symptoms may result in a narrowing of the birth canal.
 Adults can experience a weakening of the spine and pelvis.
 X-rays may show abnormalities in bone growth and development.
 Some people may even suffer from respiratory problems or a soft rib cage.